 How Can My Attorney Help Me If My Claim Is Denied?

-If you file a claim for disability benefits because of vision loss and your claim is denied, your Social Security advocate or attorney will help you prove that you cannot earn a substantial gainful income by using a medical-vocational allowance.
+If you file a claim for disability benefits because of vision loss and your claim is denied, your Social Security advocate or disability attorney will help you prove that you cannot earn a substantial gainful income by using a medical-vocational allowance.
 This kind of disability review involves looking at your past work history and skills, your age, your educational background, and your medical conditions to determine if you are unable to work.

 If your claim is denied, you file an appeal and it will go before an administrative law judge for a ruling.
 At the hearing, you will be questioned by a vocational expert about your work history and skills and how your condition affects your ability to work.
 An attorney can help you prepare for these questions.
 Some questions might involve how your vision loss has affected your ability to handle fine tasks or if you have difficulty reading directions.
 “How has your vision change affected your work performance?”
 “Do you have difficulty seeing the instructions on machines?”